Jind Mahi

-Jind Mahi is a 2022 Punjabi romantic drama film, starring Sonam Bajwa and Ajay Sarkaria.
+Jind Mahi is a 2022 Indian Punjabi-language romantic drama film, starring Sonam Bajwa and Ajay Sarkaria.
 Directed by Sameer Pannu, this film has been produced under White Hill Studios and was earlier scheduled to be released in the theatres on 8 July 2022.
-The film eventually released on 5 August 2022.
+The film was eventually released on 5 August 2022.

 Cast

 Production

 The film was announced in August 2021 after the success of lead pair's 2019 film Ardab Mutiyaran, with the same pair Sonam Bajwa and Ajay Sarkaria.
 Thus this is the second project where Sonam and Ajay will be seen together on screen.
 Raj Shoker, from Udaarian song fame is all set to make her acting debut with the film.

 Principal photography for the film commenced in September 2021.